tugberkgoc/foundation-notes/06 Code Quality.md

 ### 5.2 Test Your Knowledge

-The callbacks are already nested 3 deep.
-To test your knowledge of deeply nested callbacks you are going to create a script that has 6 levels of nested callbacks!
+The callbacks are already nested 4 deep.
+You are now going to add some additional functionality and, in doing this, are going to have to make use of additional nested callbacks!

-1. modify the script to ask for the currency to convert to and display only the one conversion rate.
+1. The deepest callback is a prompt asking the user for the currency they want to convert into.
+Add the logic to retrieve the correct exchange rate from the data returned from the previous API call.
-2. instead of printing the exchange rate, ask for the amount to be converted and them return the equivalent in the chosen currency
+2. Instead of printing the exchange rate, ask for the amount to be converted and them return the equivalent in the chosen currency
 3. The `currencies.json` file contains a map between the currency code and the country name.
 Load this file into the script using the [`fs`](https://nodejs.org/api/fs.html) module, convert to a JavaScript object using the [`JSON`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON) object and use it to display the full name of the chosen currency.
 Below is some code to get you started.

 You will need to import the `fs` module and use the `fs.readFile()` function which takes a callback!